 Food – Pamir villages are so remote that they barely receive food and other supplies, besides all the basic stuff, of course.
 If you aren’t planning to go trekking and you just want to go village-hopping, there’s no problem, as in all homestays and guesthouses, meals are included.
 However, if you want to go to the mountains, I suggest you get supplies at the supermarkets in Osh and Khorog

 Altitude – After the Karakoram Highway (China and Pakistan) and Khardung La (India), the road that goes through the Pamir plateau is considered the highest in the world, going over 4,600 meters at Ak-Baktal pass.
-I felt absolutely nothing, because I had spent 4 months wandering the mountains of Kyrgyzstan and Pakistan, but I met people who had just arrived in Central Asia and they got altitude sickness.
+I felt absolutely nothing, because I had spent 4 months trekking in Kyrgyzstan and traveling in Pakistan, but I met people who had just arrived in Central Asia and they got altitude sickness.
 Take all necessary precautions, like drinking lots of liquid and have Diamox with you.

 Pamir Highway safety – This is a completely safe area and the only danger you may encounter is anything related to trekking, mountains and adventure in general.
 Remember to always travel with insurance.
 I recommend World Nomads.